mogenius/docs/mogenius/docs/overview/introduction.md

 ## The mogenius documentation

-This documentation hub serves as a comprehensive resource for getting started, utilizing the platform's features, and exploring tutorials covering entire workflows.
+This documentation hub serves as a resource for getting started, utilizing the platform's features, and exploring tutorials covering entire workflows.

 ## mogenius for DevOps and Developers